-Combining all the images in the sampled banks' CSR reports for 2019 and 2020, separately for each year, Figure 7 displays the difference between the number of 2019 and 2020 images found under each category of CSR-related activities.
+Figure 7 Overall difference between images portrayed in 2019 and 2020 under each category of CSR-related activities.
 Overall, the utilization of images featuring "society" had the most significant increase in the sampled banks' CSR reports for 2020.
 The product responsibility followed by environmental performance and LPDW went up marginally and images insinuating CSR commitment to human rights activities reduced.